WGUNDERWOOD/tex-fmt/README.md

 Please feel free to open an issue or submit a pull request, including as much information as you can.
-Documentation of internals can be accessed by cloning this repository and running `cargo doc`.
+Documentation of internals can be accessed by cloning this repository and running `cargo doc`, or by visiting the [docs.rs](https://docs.rs/tex-fmt/latest/tex_fmt/) page.

 Alternatively, you can
 [Buy Me a Coffee](https://buymeacoffee.com/wgunderwood)!